 Good to Know

-Although the Maldives are a tropical beach destination, they are also a Muslim nation.
+Although the Maldives is a tropical beach destination, it is also a Muslim nation.
 While the resorts are accustomed to Western traditions and have no problem with guests lounging all day in board shorts or bikinis, it is advised that you dress modestly when outside of your resort and amongst the local population.

 Maldives Surf Trip Costs

-Another additional cost will be boats to access the surf (if you’re staying at a resort versus a charter boat).
-There are only a couple of resorts with a surf break right at the island, so staying at most places will require a boat to access the surf (or a seaplane if you really want to go for it).
-Surf boat rates vary depending on the resort, but typically range from $100 – $250 per surf transfer.
+Boats to access the surf are often not included if you’re staying at a resort.
+There are only a couple of resorts with surf breaks right at the island, so staying at most places will require a boat to access the surf (or a seaplane if you really want to go for it).
+Surf boat rates vary depending on the resort, but typically range from $100–$250 per surf transfer.

 Transportation